-The identification level of the LTER recommendation is primarily complete for all member nodes, regardless of documentation dialect.
-There are incomplete concepts in each of the member nodes collections.
-Each member node has at least one concept from the level that is unused or unusable in the dialect the collection is documented in, except LTER.
-The LTER member node collection contains at least one record where each of the concepts in the level occurs.
-Even the CSDGM records have a high occurrence percentage for schema required concepts: Resource Title, Resource Identifier, Author / Originator, and Resource Contact.Discovery Level
+Discovery Level

-includes four concepts.
-The entire DataOne collection is 58% complete for this level, the EML collections are 57% complete, and the CSDGM collections are 64% complete.
+The identification level of the LTER recommendation includes four concepts.
+The entire DataONE collection is 58% complete for this level, the EML collections are 57% complete, and the CSDGM collections are 64% complete.
 Four EML collections (TERN, GOA, ESA, and CLOEBIRD) are more complete than LTER.
 Two CSDGM collections (EDACGSTORE and SEAD) are more complete than LTER.

-In t is the only concept used every collection while Temporal Extent is only in all but one collection.
+Spatial Extent is the only concept included in every collection while Temporal Extent is in all but one collection.
 Just under half of the collections don’t use Taxonomic Extent at all, and every CSDGM record does not contain taxonomic information, as the dialect doesn’t include the concept.
 Most collections do not have Maintenance information.
 Except for 3 records from GLEON and one from CLOEBIRD, the 138 records from LTER are the only EML records that include Maintenance information.
 CSDGM records all contain the Maintenance concept.

-for the Discovery Level, and TERN, use
+Only four collections are more than two thirds complete for the Discovery Level.
+Two of these collections, CLOEBIRD and TERN, use the EML dialect.
+EDACGSTORE and SEAD are the CSDGM collections.